SheepTester/web-server/docs/assassin-docs.md

 You can't leave while a game is running, but players can still be kicked.

+When a player is kicked, their assassin's code is NOT regenerated.

 ### What happens if my target is kicked?

 The kicked person's target becomes your target.